devswha/RCRS_Scenario_Generator/README.md

-# RCRS train data generator
-ART lab
+# Robocup Rescue Simulation Data Generator
+The data generator for train the neural network with Robocup Rescue Simulation (RCRS)

+# Soft